martinspaniol/Homelab/GPU Passthrough/Readme.md

+# Introduction

 > **Note:** As of today (2024/12/31) GPU passthrough for an Intel UHD Graphics 770 (a.k.a.
 Alder Lake) integrated GPU works different than GPU passthrough before in Proxmox.
 Unfortunately most guides on the internet won't work.
 Thankfully I've found [this post from derekseaman](https://www.derekseaman.com/2024/07/proxmox-ve-8-2-windows-11-vgpu-vt-d-passthrough-with-intel-alder-lake.html) which describes in detail on how to configure iGPU passthrough.
 I will try to follow his steps in setting this up in my environment.
 All credits go to him!

-# Introduction

 This guide will give you step by step instructions on how to pass your physical GPU (either a dedicated GPU or a builtin GPU in your CPU) to mutliple Proxmox VMs.
 This guide is based on ~~the official Proxmox documentation for [PCI(e) Passthrough](https://pve.proxmox.com/wiki/PCI(e)_Passthrough)~~ (read the note above) [this post from derekseaman](https://www.derekseaman.com/2024/07/proxmox-ve-8-2-windows-11-vgpu-vt-d-passthrough-with-intel-alder-lake.html).
 If you pass a GPU to a VM, this GPU can then be used within Kubernetes for example for transcoding videos in plex.
 That's not part of this guide but you can find instructions [here](../Kubernetes/GPU%20Passthrough/Readme.md).

-# Requirements
+## Requirements

 * Proxmox is already setup and running
 * _IOMMU_ support of your GPU: Your GPU needs to support _IOMMU_.
 Generally, Intel systems with VT-d and AMD systems with AMD-Vi support this.
 In my case I want to use the builtin GPU within my CPU.
 I have a [Intel Core i9-13900H](https://www.intel.com/content/www/us/en/products/sku/232135/intel-core-i913900h-processor-24m-cache-up-to-5-40-ghz/specifications.html).
 According to the Intel documentation this CPU is capable of _Intel Virtualization Technology for Directed I/O (VT-d)_.
 * _Intel VT-d_ and _SR-IOV_ are enabled in the BIOS of your host

-# Instructions
+## Instructions

-## On the Proxmox Host
+### On the Proxmox Host

-### Proxmox Kernel Configuration
+#### Step 1: Proxmox Kernel Configuration

 1. ssh into your Proxmox host and execute the following commands.
 First we need to install Git, kernel headers and do a bit of cleanup.

     ```shell
     apt update && apt install -y git sysfsutils pve-headers mokutil
     rm -rf /usr/src/i915-sriov-dkms-*